cablumen/Docker-Framework/base image/README.md

 # base image folder

-This folder simplifies building the containers used by my other projects https://github.com/cablumen.
+This folder simplifies building the base containers used by my other projects https://github.com/cablumen.
+This base container only contains code dependencies.
+The code in the \\src\\ folder is containerized at runtime for faster iteration.
 The containers used by my other repos will follow this naming scheme \<github repo\>:latest.
 &emsp;Moving forward my github repos will only use lower-case to align with dockerhub repos.